WenqingXie20581/Desk13/Portfolio/Conclusion.md

 # Conclusion

-In this final section, we will reflect on our app and what we have done.
-Firstly, we will reflect on our working practices,and clearly evaluate  our work.
-Then, We will reflect on the success of the project, with a focus on whether the brief and objectives were met.
-What's more, We will talk about the impact COVID-19 had on our project. finally, we will discuss the social and ethical implications of our app and look ahead to future work in terms of design, development and evaluation.
+In this final section, we will illustrate our app and what we have done.
+Firstly, we will reflect on our working practices, and clearly evaluate  our work.
+Then, We will come to the achievement of the project, with a focus on whether the brief and objectives were met.
+What's more, the influence of COVID-19 to our project will be demonstrated.
+Finally, we will discuss the social and ethical implications of our app and look ahead to future work in terms of design, development and evaluation.

 ![img](images/Conclusion/Z$X{S]0}10SBWSME$A9PTT.jpg)